Setbacks mount at leaking Japanese nuclear plant

 The leadership vacuum at TEPCO -whose shares have plunged nearly 80 percent since the crisis began- comes amid growing criticism over its failure to halt the radiation leaks.
 Bowing deeply, arms at his side, Chairman Tsunehisa Katsumata announced at a news conference that he would step in and apologized for the delay.

 “We must do everything we can to end this situation as soon as possible for the sake of everyone who has been affected,” said Yuhei Sato, governor of Fukushima prefecture.
-“I am extremely disappointed and saddened by the suggestion that this might drag out longer.”
+“I am extremely disappointed and saddened by the suggestion that this might drag out longer.”it

 On Wednesday, nuclear safety officials said seawater 300 yards (274 meters) outside the plant contained 3,355 times the legal limit for the amount of radioactive iodine-the highest rate yet and a sign that more contaminated water was making its way into the ocean.